hlefebvr/idol/docs/installation/local_installation.rst

     include(FetchContent)

-    # Define your CMake options here
+    # Define your idol CMake options here
-    set(USE_GUROBI YES) # For instance, tell CMake to link idol with Gurobi
+    set(USE_GUROBI YES) # For instance, here, we specify that Gurobi will be used by idol

     # Tell CMake which version of idol you desire
     FetchContent_Declare(
             idol
             GIT_REPOSITORY https://github.com/hlefebvr/idol.git
-            GIT_TAG        origin/main # You may also use a tag, e.g., v0.2.4-alpha
+            GIT_TAG        origin/main
     )

     # Ask CMake to download idol and install it to a sub-folder